 Overview

-Rabby is an accredited Mediator, having undertaken both Foundation and Advanced training with the Society of Mediators.
+In addition to his court work, Rabby is an accredited Mediator, having completed both the Foundation and Advanced programmes with the Society of Mediators.
+He has extensive experience in guiding mediations and settlement negotiations.

 Property